How much does it cost to enter an award category?

 When will the shortlist be announced?

-The shortlist will be announced the week commencing 27th May 2018.
+The shortlist will be announced during the week commencing 3rd June 2019.
 Finalists will be notified by email.

 Will I receive feedback on my entry?